 For this fictitious California resident, the fully taxable bond fund has the highest quoted yield but it has lower yield after tax.
 The California state tax exempt fund has the lowest quoted yield but it has the highest yield after tax.

 Of course when you choose a bond fund, you will have to consider other factors including credit quality and duration.
 These topics are out of the scope of this post.
-Please refer to two useful brochures from Vanguard on bond funds:

 Ideally you want to place your bond funds in a tax deferred account so you don’t have to worry about the difference in tax treatment.
 But if you are using a bond fund for an intermediate term goal, or if you don’t have enough room in your tax deferred accounts, calculating the after-tax yield or the tax equivalent yield can help you make the decision.